beechit/TYPO3_Welcome/README.md

       }
     }

-**Because this extension is not yet under version control you can not require the extension yet, therefore add the autoloading also the your main composer file as followed:**
+**Because this extension is not yet published or in version control you can not require the extension yet.
+To autoload the classes add autoloading to your main composer file as followed:**

     "autoload": {
         "psr-4": {